-Virtually lowering a persons height heightens feelings of mistrustJanuary 29th, 2014 in Psychology & Psychiatry /
+Virtually lowering a persons height heightens feelings of mistrustJanuary 29, 2014 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—A study funded by the Medical Research Council shows that, in those who are prone to having 'mistrustful thoughts', experiencing a social situation from a lower height can make people feel more inferior and excessively mistrustful.